 Most of us, as wellness practitioners, chose our profession because of a desire to help others improve and optimize their health.
 For the most part, we didn’t start a healthcare career with hopes of earning a huge income.
 The biggest challenge for most practitioners is marketing and growing the business.
 Most professional training contains little or no marketing education, so we’re left to figure it out on our own.

 Well, it took a while but I figured out the marketing!
 Then I learned that marketing alone is not enough to attract a full schedule of ideal clients.

 A large part of success depends on mindset – the beliefs and attitudes we have about business and about our ability to succeed.
 All the marketing strategies in the world won’t help you if you don’t firmly believe in your own success and actively picture it in your mind on a daily basis.
 Marketing and mindset are like the right and left hands of your business.
-Both are effective, both are necessary, and when used together, increase your chances of success.
+Both are necessary, and when used together, are more effective than one hand alone!

-While the right marketing strategies work great to grow your business, there is also a unique and playful way to grow your wellness business – by using your imagination!
+While the right marketing strategies work great to grow your business, there is also a unique and playful way to use your mindset to grow your wellness business – by using your imagination!

 Imagine Your Ideal Practice

 And it worked!
-In fact, it worked so well that it has become an integral part of my daily office practices and I owe the success of my massage business to this mindset strategy.
+In fact, it worked so well that it has become an integral part of my daily office practices and I owe part of my business success to this mindset strategy.

 While each practitioner’s vision will be different, there are some basic activities to visualize your ideal practice.
-To start, determine your ideal schedule per day and per week.
+To start, determine your ideal schedule per day and per week, along with the number of clients you want each day.
 Then prepare for and attend to this clientele with the following steps:

 1. Visualize potential clients in your mind with specific health issues that fit your modality.
 Then develop a strategy or treatment plan for each imagined person.